HeWasntOffByMuch/music-8bit-maker/README.md

 ### Configuration

-The application can be configured by modifying the state object in the code:
+The application can be configured by modifying the state object or from UI that runs automatically on localhost:8080

 ```javascript
 const state = {